-- 1) A clear description of the focus and the objectives of the concentration. - 2) A detailed list of courses to be taken and how they relate to the stated objectives. - Specific Requirements
+- A clear description of the focus and the objectives of the concentration. - A detailed list of courses to be taken and how they relate to the stated objectives. - b.
+Specific Requirements

-The concentration consists of ★30 and normally ★15 must be taken at the 300- or 400-level and ★12 must consist of DANCE, PEDS, PERLS, and/or RLS courses.
+The concentration consists of ★30 and normally consists of:

+- ★15 taken at the 300- or 400-level

+- Minimum ★9 taken from DANCE, HE ED, PEDS, PERLS, and/or RLS courses.

+- iii) ★6/★12 Professional Practicum.